 With rare exception, aquariums are set up with some sort of substrate covering the tank bottom.
-The substrate is available in a variety of color and materials, giving aquarium owners a wide range of options when setting up an aquarium.
+The substrate is available in a variety of colors and materials, giving aquarium owners a wide range of options when setting up an aquarium.
 Because the substrate isn't as easy to change as other elements in the aquarium, it's wise to spend some time choosing the type and color of the substrate before setting up the tank.

 Purpose of Substrate

 The substrate serves a role in the nitrogen cycle by acting as a medium in which beneficial bacteria colonize and grow.
 Although the substrate is not the only host for these important bacteria, it is where a significant number of them reside.
 In addition to supporting bacterial colonies, the substrate is also a medium for live plants to take root and draw nutrients.
-Special substrates are available that provide key nutrients for live plants.
+Special substrates are available that provide key nutrients for using in aquariums with live plants.

 Substrate creates a more natural habitat for the fish, and it's particularly important for fish that like to burrow.
 Bottom-dwelling species enjoy rooting in the substrate for tidbits of food that have fallen there.
 The substrate can also make fish feel safer, as it does not reflect images of the other fish in the tank, like glass can.
 The mottled color of the substrate also helps the fish to feel safe.
 Some species of fish scatter their eggs on the bottom of the tank.
 If the tank bottom is bare, the eggs are clearly visible and more likely to be consumed by adult fish.
 A mottled substrate will help make the eggs less noticeable.
 If the substrate is large enough, some eggs will fall in between the open spaces and be protected.